zitzmannl/PicoSatellite-ADCS/README.md

 # PicoSatellite-ADCS
-Hybrid spacecraft attitude control system for a PocketQube satellite using gravity-gradient stabilization, tether deployment, and magnetorquer-assisted control.
+Design, simulation, and experimental validation of a gravity-gradient boom system for hybrid PocketQube attitude control.